swingapi/swing.kids/src/en/en_US/cities.md

 ---
-description: "Overview of cities in America with Swing Dance orgs."
+description: "Overview of cities in United States with Swing Dance orgs."
 ---

 | Province | City | | |